what are the most unused keys on a keyboard 1

 What Are The Most Unused Keys On A Keyboard?

-This image is property of blogs.sas.com.
+This image is the property of blogs.sas.com.

 Pause/Break